movidius/ncappzoo/apps/classifier_grid/README.md

 ### make deps
 Builds all of the dependencies needed to run the sample.

+### make default_model
+Compiles an IR file from a default model to be used when running the sample.

 ### make install_reqs
 Checks required packages that aren't installed as part of the OpenVINO installation.